-Cody Fleming enters his third season with the Gauchos and the second as the program’s Associate Head Coach.
-Responsible for the Throws, Decathlon, Heptathlon and High Jump.
+Cody Fleming is in his seventh season with the Gauchos and the sixth as the program’s Associate Head Coach.
+Responsible for the Throws and Combined Events.

-In two seasons, Fleming’s athletes have won 10 Big West Championships in five different events, set 4 school records and qualified for the NCAA Preliminary Round 13 times.
-One athlete, Derek Masterson advanced to the NCAA Championships in the Decathlon with a score 7,558.
+Since the start of the 2012 season, Fleming’s athletes have won 18 Big West Championships in six different events, set 6 school records and qualified for the NCAA Preliminary Round 33 times.
+His athletes have produced a total of 45 Big West medals.
+At UCSB, Fleming has guided six athletes to the NCAA Championships in the Javelin, Hammer, High Jump, Heptathlon and Decathlon.

 Showing a wide range of ability, two of Fleming’s throwers would go on to set UCSB records at the 2013 Big West Championship- in the sprints and jumps.
-Grace Esslinger, a consistent conference placer for the Gaucho women in the javelin had her first healthy collegiate season and would set personal bests of 13.95 in the 100H and a new school record of 11.80 in the 100m.
+Grace Esslinger, set personal bests of 13.95 in the 100H and a new school record of 11.80 in the 100m.
 Esslinger also ran on the school record setting 4 x 100m and 4 x 400m relays.
-Not to be outdone was Veronica Gines a talented hammer/long jumper for the Gauchos.
-Gines set a new school record in the long jump with a leap of 19’5 ½ at the Big West Championships.
+Veronica Gines a talented hammer/long jumper for the Gauchos, set a new school record in the long jump with a leap of 19’5 ½ at the Big West Championships.
 That jump came 2 hours after she finished 5th in the women’s hammer throw.
-She had a season best in the hammer of 169’11.

 The women were led by Irene Kujore, who would go on to win the shot and hammer at the Big West Championships and add silver in the discus.
 2012 was a break out year for Kujore, who also found success indoors in the weight throw with a season best of 64’9 ¼- establishing the benchmark for the UCSB indoor record board.